-The following is a simplified illustration of Granite's organizational structure as at December 31, 2022:
+The following is a simplified illustration of Granite's organizational structure as at December 31, 2023:

 - (1) Ownership of the properties is held directly or indirectly through wholly owned special purpose entities. - (2) Granite Europe B.V. and Granite Real Estate Inc. own 99.74%.
-The remaining 0.26% is owned by a third party shareholder. - (3) Granite (Houston 90) LLC owns 95.27%.
-The remaining 4.73% is owned by a third party shareholder.
+The remaining 0.26% is owned by a third party - (3) Granite (Houston 90) LLC owns 93.25%.
+The remaining 6.75% is owned by a third party shareholder.

-Granite LP's material subsidiaries as at December 31, 2022 and their respective jurisdictions of incorporation or formation are listed below.
+Granite LP's material subsidiaries as at December 31, 2023 and their respective jurisdictions of incorporation or formation are listed below.
 Parent/subsidiary relationships are identified by indentation.
-The percentages of the votes attaching to all voting securities beneficially owned by Granite LP or over which Granite exercises control or direction, directly or indirectly, are also indicated.
+The percentages of the votes attaching to all voting securities beneficially owned by Granite LP or over which Granite exercises control or directly, directly or indirectly, are also indicated.
 Granite LP's percentage voting interest is equivalent to Granite's economic interest in each subsidiary listed below.
 The voting securities of each subsidiary are held in the form of common shares or, in the case of limited partnerships and their foreign equivalents, share quotas or partnership interests.